sushmaakumalla/communicate-using-markdown-skills/index.md

 - [x] List syntax is required
 - [x] This item is complete
 - [ ] This item is not complete

+Make a task list
+Merge your pull request